luquelab/Lee_etal_CSBJ_2022/3_executables/README.md

 # WHAT, WHO, WHEN

-- Folder containing the Jupyter notebook files associated with Lee et al. Predicting the capsid architecture of phages from metagenomic data
+- Folder containing the executable files for T-number prediction based on Lee et al. Predicting the capsid architecture of tailed phages from metagenomic data https://doi.org/10.1016/j.csbj.2021.12.032

 - Diana Y. Lee, Luque Lab, SDSU / dlee@sdsu.edu
-- 2021-09-24, revised 2021-11-12
+- 2021-09-24, revised 2022-05-01

 # FOLDERS & FILES

-**FILE:** phage_functions.ipynb\
+**FILE:** G2T.py\
---> Jupyter notebook for Python 3.0\
+--> Python 3.0 executable\
-Creates the basic functions that are reused across all jupyter notebooks associated with the G2T/MCP2T project
+This the current (as of 2021-11-10) G2T model for predicting the capsid architecture (as measured by the T-number) of a tailed phage from the genome

 **FILE:** Figure_3_Statistical_Model_Updated.ipynb\
 --> Jupyter notebook for Python 3.0 \